 Our home is a sanctuary.
 It is our little world, and it is holy.

-And I am waking up.
+And I am here.
 Praying a lot.
 Noticing.

-But then I remember how much the spiritual practice of marriage fed and thrilled me.
-What it is to surrender to the work of loving another human.
+But then I remember what it is to surrender to the work of loving another human.
 Choosing that.
 And I also know some things about love.
 Like how good it is at sweeping away our resistances.
 And how possible it makes impossible things.

 I smile now at the freedom of dating.
 That’s new.
 And some of the things I want surprise me, and that is a nice feeling too.
 It’s also lovely to have the space to look for those things: to privilege them.
 To wait and trust and be open.